-Q: Will all Medicare beneficiaries pay higher premiums in 2017?
+Q: Are all Medicare beneficiaries paying higher Part B premiums in 2020?

 A: Yes, unless they’re also covered by Medicaid.
 Virtually all other Medicare beneficiaries are paying higher premiums for Part B (exceptions would include a person who previously had an income that was high enough to trigger the high-income surcharges for Part B, but whose income has dropped below that level for 2020).